pkarsy/rfboot/help/Installation.md

 RX   | TX
 DTR NC | GRN NC

-Note the DTR is not connected wich means no autoreset.
-This is VERY importand for the intended use of the module.
+**Note the DTR is not connected wich means no autoreset.** This is VERY importand for the intended use of the module.
 No jumper cables are required.
-The male FTDI socket fits to the female proMini Just warp/cut the DTR pin to prevent connection.
-Another option is to leave the DTR pin connected and wire a 10uF capacitor between RST-GND pin in proMini.
+The male FTDI socket fits to the female proMini.
+Just warp/cut the DTR pin to prevent connection.

 ***The SPI intreface***